MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 ## Limitations and known issues
 The following is a list of limitations and known issues:

-- Project Scheduleing APIs can only be used by **Users with Microsoft Project License.** They can't be used by:
+- Project Schedule APIs can only be used by **Users with Microsoft Project License.** They can't be used by:
     - Application users
     - System users
     - Integration users